kennyarehart/hummingbird/tutorials/tour.md

 ### Store a reference

 Creating a [Hummingbird]() returns an instance which can be stored in a variable.
 This is to access direct methods on the instance or to be passed in to global methods for control.
+Note: storing in a variable will not allow for proper garbage collection if <code>release</code> is called on the instance.

 ```
 const fooBird = Hummingbird(foo)